AgoraCloud/ui-edu/README.md

 AgoraCloud is an open source and self hosted cloud development platform that runs in Kubernetes.

+This repository contains an alternative AgoraCloud UI that is tailored towards the education sector.

 ## Requirements

 node version > 10